-When my son was a very small baby I noticed an angry patch of what I assumed was nappy rash around his middle.Within days it had spread over almost his entire body.
-The poor thing even had the rash, which I now knew was eczema, around his eyes.
+When my son was a baby I noticed an angry patch of what I assumed was nappy rash around his middle.Within days, it had spread over almost his entire body.
+The poor thing even had the rash, which I now know was eczema, around his eyes.

 There followed years of Doctor's visits, creams, steroids, changing washing powders on a weekly basis,trying differents diets, and a cleaning routine that included vacuuming the whole house including his mattress twice every day.

 I can still remember his first day at school, I don't know whether it was excitement or nerves but he had a massive flare up of eczema symptoms the night before, and as I helpd him get into his brand new school uniform in the morning I have to admit he looked awful.

 There are many different types of eczema, my son had Atopic, they are all painful and can all lead to the skin splitting and bleeding, which, in turn, can lead to serious infections.
 My little boy had scratched his face raw during the night and his face looked like ground beef.
 Even his teacher had a slight recoil in horror moment when he walked into the classroom.
 I guess it won't come as much of a surprise when I tell you that my poor son suffered years of bullying at school.